 In the morning, he confronted her with what he had seen.
 "Mom," he said.
 "Who was that woman you were talking to last night?
 She seemed real nice."

 So, what are we to make of Sarah?
 Can anything we have discussed previously be of assistance?
-If no third party had been a witness, I would have no hesitation in labelling her a secondary personality of the woman, an example of dissociation.
+If no third party had been a witness, I would have no hesitation in labeling her a secondary personality of the woman, an example of dissociation.
 Even then, it would be remarkable.
 I once met a saintly lady with the appropriate name of Miss Toogood, whose conscience really was a "still, small voice" inside her head.
 The science fiction writer, Philip Dick had an internal voice which he believed was some immortal, timeless part of himself.
 And, of course, we are aware of Socrates' daemon: an internal voice which served as an externalisation of his conscience and prudence.
 But, as far as I know, never actually saw it.
 Without the influence of drugs or sleep deprivation, visual hallucinations are very rare, even among the genuinely psychotic.

 But how was it that her son saw the apparition?
 Is this a case whereby his mother's unconscious secondary personality turned into a psychic manifestation?
 Was Sarah a tulpa?
 If so, it would be quite remarkable.
 Tulpas don't just happen; they are only the result of intense concentration and mental exercises.